 Iconic Canadian Rockies – Photographing Famous Landscapes in and around Banff

 It has been 5 years since my first visit to the Canadian Rockies.
-From that very first summer, I was captivated by the grandeur of the mountains - even with mixed weather, their beauty left a lasting impression.
+From that very first summer, I was captivated by the grandeur of the mountains – even with mixed weather, their beauty left a lasting impression.
 Living on the other side of the continent hasn't stopped me from returning at least once a year.
-Having now experienced all four seasons here, I can say each has its own charm, though summer and fall remain my favourite for their warmth and colours.
+Having now visited in all four seasons, I’ve come to appreciate the unique character each brings to these landscapes, though summer and fall remain my favourites for their warmth and colours.

-In this edition of the blog, I share a selection of my favourite photographs from iconic locations in Banff, Canmore, Kananaskis, and along the Icefields Parkway - places instantly recognizable to many and that define this landscape for countless visitors.
+In this edition of the blog, I share a selection of my favourite photographs from iconic locations in Banff, Canmore, Kananaskis, and along the Icefields Parkway – places instantly recognizable to many and that define the Canadian Rockies for countless visitors.

 Moraine Lake – Tranquility in the Valley of Ten Peaks